davidhassell/cmip7repack/README.md

        — Collate all of the internal file metadata to a contiguous block  near the start of the file, before all of the variables' data chunks.

-       Any  of these variables that already have an approriate chunk size will not be rechunked.
+       Any  of these variables that  already has an approriate chunk size will not be rechunked.
 If no variables need rechunking then cmip7repack will only collate the internal file metadata, which is very fast in compari‐ son to also having to rechunk one or more variables.